Tinamous/UltimakerLid/ReadMe.md

 ##### Draft excluder brushes

 * Cut 2 lengths of draft excluder brush to fit the rear gap.
-  * Try to cut it so that the the first hole in the draft excluder lines up with the hole in the acrylic.
+  * Try to cut it so that one of the holes in the draft excluder lines up with a hole in the acrylic otherwise it will look odd
   * The brush should sit on the outside of the back of the lid with the fat part sitting in the gap towards the inside of the lid, this provides protection against the sharp edges of the lid for the moving cables and boden tube
 * Mark then drill the other 2 holes in each brush of the draft excluder.
 * You may wish to crimp the lower end of each brush to stop the bristles coming out now it's been cut.